olcaytu-gurkan/CS102Section1GroupI/meetingslog.md

 **Present:** Everyone

 **Discussion:**
-We distrubuted the work need to be done to accomplished our project.
+We distributed the work need to be done to accomplished our project.
 **Suleyman** = userprofile, sidebar screen
 **Selbi** = mainmenuscreen, questionscreen, sortable,firebase
 **Oguz** = question, answer, question database